Readers-Writers Problem

 Each reader process acquires the

-).If it's the first reader, it also acquires the
+mutexto safely increment the count of readers (read_count).If it's the first reader, it also acquires the

-to prevent writers from accessing the resource while reading is in progress.After reading, the reader decrements
+write_lockto prevent writers from accessing the resource while reading is in progress.After reading, the reader decrements

-and checks if it's the last reader.
-If it is, it releases thewrite_lock
+read_countand checks if it's the last reader.
+If it is, it releases thewrite_lock, allowing writers to access the resource.The

 This solution ensures that writers have exclusive access to the resource while writing, and multiple readers can read concurrently, as long as no writer is writing.
 The key is to prevent a writer from writing when there are readers reading and vice versa.